BioSystemsUM/DeepMol/docs/manual_docs/featurization.md

+## Mix features

-## In DeepMol, we also can use different featurizers for the same dataset, in case you want to use different featurizers at the same time.
+In DeepMol, we also can use different featurizers for the same dataset, in case you want to use different featurizers at the same time.

 ```python